Board of Directors & Staff

 New York, NY

 Claire L. Gaudiani (2000) is currently a professor at The George H. Heyman, Jr. Center for Philanthropy and Fundraising at New York University.
 As Senior Research Scholar at Yale Law School, she completed the book, The Greater Good: How Philanthropy Drives the American Economy and Can Save Capitalism.
 For thirteen years she served as president of Connecticut College, her undergraduate alma mater.
 After receiving the M.A. and Ph.D. from Indiana University, she taught at Purdue University and the University of Pennsylvania.
-She is a fellow of the American Academy of Arts and Sciences.
-For five years she was the volunteer president of the New London Development Corporation and remains on the Board of the corporation.
-She is also a Director of MBIA, Inc.
+She is a fellow of the American Academy of Arts and Sciences and holds ten honorary doctorates.
+She served 20 years as a director of U.S. corporate boards and five years as the volunteer president of the New London Development Corporation.
+She is currently Executive Director of The Declaration Initiative.

 Michael Gilligan (2002) was elected president of the Henry Luce Foundation in December 2002, having been Program Director for Theology since 1998.
 He previously served at the Association of Theological Schools (ATS); as Academic Dean of the Pontifical College Josephinum; and as teacher and administrator in the Catholic Diocese of Columbus.
-He received the B.A. from Duke University and the M.A. and Ph.D. in English from the University of Virginia.
-He is a trustee of the United Board for Christian Higher Education in Asia, General Theological Seminary and the Council of Independent Colleges.
+He received a B.A. from Duke University and a M.A. and Ph.D. in English from the University of Virginia.
+He is chairman of the United Board for Christian Higher Education in Asia, and serves on the board of the Council of Independent Colleges.

 Kenneth T. Jackson